stakefish/stanley-ipkiss/README.md

 ## Workflow

 GitHub needs a `ACCESS_TOKEN` secret to use in your workflow.
-You can use the `ACCESS_TOKEN` to authenticate in a workflow run.
-Read more about GitHub secrets [here](https://docs.github.com/en/actions/reference/encrypted-secrets).
+Create an encrypted secret for your project by following the steps below.

 1. On GitHub, navigate to the main page of the repository
 2. Under your repository name, click _Settings_